 When visiting Thailand, it helps to know a little about the local currency, the Thai baht, to understand the actual price of lodging, food, and any items you buy while you're there.
 The baht, which is often represented by the symbol ฿ on price tags at stores, has fluctuated over the years, so use a currency app or website to find the most up-to-date exchange rate with the money of your native country.
 Familiarize yourself with the current rates before arriving in Thailand, so you aren't caught off-guard by a triple-digit taxi ride from the airport.

-While you can use U.S. dollars in some countries, they're not widely accepted in Thailand.
-You will need to exchange for the baht.
+While you can use U.S. dollars and some other major currencies in some countries, they're not widely accepted in Thailand.
+You will need to exchange any other currency you are carrying for baht.

 Thailand's Coins and Notes

-Travelers should be relieved to know that ATMs are not hard to find in Thailand, and most accept most major credit cards.
-You can withdraw Thai bahts from an ATM if you do not exchange your money before you travel.
-However, you will likely have to pay a fee if you are using a foreign card, and there may be additional fees from your bank at home.
+Travelers can withdraw Thai baht from ATMs, which are not hard to find in Thailand, and most accept most major debit and credit cards.
+However, you will likely have to pay a fee if you are using a foreign card and there may be additional fees from your bank at home.

-To be safe, some travelers exchange some money (a small emergency stash) before they leave (even if that doesn't yield the best exchange rate; you will typically get a better exchange if you do it in Thailand), and keep both bahts and dollars on them during travel until they are situated.
-Exchange the rest of your cash upon arrival or withdraw what you want to use at the ATM.
-You can find currency exchange kiosks in the airport and or make exchanges at many banks.
+To be safe, some travelers exchange some money (a small emergency stash) before they leave home—although you will typically get a better exchange if you do it in Thailand—and keep both bahts and other currency on them during travel until they are situated.
+Exchange the rest of your cash upon arrival or withdraw what you want to use at an ATM.
+You can find currency exchange kiosks in most international airports in Thailand, or make exchanges at many Thai banks.